Why You're Not Getting Interviews — and What to Do About It

 Why am I not getting interviews even when I have the right experience?

-Most often it comes down to volume: a single opening gets ~258 applications, and only ~2% reach an interview.
-Even a well-matched candidate can go unnoticed if the resume doesn't pass the ATS or fails to signal relevance to the role in the first few lines.
+Often it comes down to market noise: some postings are "ghost jobs" (Greenhouse 2024 classifies 18–22% of listings as such), and overloaded recruiters don't reply.
+Screening also spends under a minute per resume, so even a well-matched candidate can go unnoticed if the resume doesn't pass the ATS or fails to signal relevance to the role in the first few lines.

 How long should I wait for a response to an application?